Concepts and Terms

 Groups together a set of files, images, and other assets that you can deploy and run on different desktop and device platforms, as specified by a deploy configuration and run configuration.

-Starts the application in the location where it was copied by the deploy configuration.
+Starts the UI in the location where it was copied by the deploy configuration.
 By default, when you run a project, Qt Design Studio deploys it to the device specified in the selected kit, and runs it there.
 However, if you have not made any changes to the project since you last deployed it, Qt Design Studio simply runs it again.

 Available under certain Qt licenses.